Giving Through Community Service

 - Residents also are welcome to take their clothing in any size bag to the collection facility of their choice.

 KNIT FOR KIDS

 Sweaters and blankets are knit by residents and donated to World Vision.
-Meet Tuesdays at 1:30 at Art Center if you enjoy being part of a knitting circle.
-Otherwise, feel free to knit on your own.
-Patterns, yarn, and restrictions are available from Peg.
+Patterns, yarn, and information on restrictions are available from Noel.

 Contact: Susan Daniels (ext.
 3162)

-Volunteers from GHBC assist in setting up the clinic on Tuesdays and Thursdays at a church on Leesburg Pike.
-GHBC also collects dental supplies for distribution at the Clinic.
+Volunteers from GHBC no longer assist in setting up the clinic on Tuesdays and Thursdays but are ready eady to assist as needed, e.g. advocacy, fundraising.
+GHBC also collects new dental supplies for distribution at the Clinic.

 Current Arlington School projects include:

-Conversations with parents of Even Start students at Barcroft
+- Conversations with parents of Even Start students at Barcroft - conducted virtually

 Prepare net bags for produce distributed by Arlington Food Assistance Center (AFAC)